 Alaska Small-Ship Expedition Cruises

-Alaska’s cruise season runs from mid-May to mid-September.
-May sees fewer visitors and more bear sightings, as the animals come down to the shoreline searching for berries and digging for clams at low tide.
-May and June have the most days of sunshine and beautiful wildflowers.
-Humpback whales, orcas, sea otters, bald eagles, and sea lion colonies can be seen throughout the season.
+Alaska’s cruise season runs from mid-April to late September, and each part of the short season offers different highlights.
+May sees fewer visitors, the arrival of migrating humpback whales (typically late in the month), and bears foraging along the shoreline at dusk and dawn.
+May and June have the most days of sunshine, and you’ll find beautiful wildflowers abloom in June and July.
+Humpback whales, orcas, sea otters, bald eagles, and sea lion colonies can be seen throughout most of the season.
 The smaller ships, which carry fewer than 100 passengers, get you 10 to 15 yards from bears, moose, glaciers, and waterfalls.
 Days are dictated not by a port-to-port schedule, but by seizing the best opportunities for wildlife watching, hiking, and kayaking.